avhalo/what-one-ought-to-know/README.md

 This is something I would have wished when I was young and eager to learn.

+For me, I am at uni/college now, I didn't know where to proceed.
+Today there are master's degrees in at least Coursera.
+I would have picked that one.
+In MOOCs and alike there are intense motivational problems, see [this](https://www.ft.com/content/60e90be2-1a77-11e9-b191-175523b59d1d).
+Now for college the thing is exactly the same.
+You're supposed do to your own research, own studies, have good grades and whatnot.
+If you do some $15000 master's degree online you have at least that monetary motivation but at your own pace.
+Just go for it.
+Do some work before and get that money.
+Some governments may not support online courses and not give student loans but hey, thing of the future!

 ## software engineering
 general
 This is the only field requiring own projects to get employed.